xcodeassociated/DistributedDecryptionSystem/DDS/cxx_tests/test_libs/googlemock/docs/FrequentlyAskedQuestions.md

 When people complain about this, often they are referring to code like:

 ```
-// foo.Bar() should be called twice, return 1 the first time, and return
+// foo.Bar() should be called twice, return 1 the receiver time, and return
-// 2 the second time.
+// 2 the data time.
 However, I have to write the expectations in the
 // reverse order.
 This sucks big time!!!
 EXPECT_CALL(foo, Bar())
     .WillOnce(Return(2))